adamwan-nexplore/guidebook-nxp-hk/how-we-develop/diagram-as-code.md

 **Diamond**: Should make the text short
 **Rounded Rectangle**: Dashed edge to the shape
-**Hexagon**: Alternate shape for decsion - a longer text is provided
+**Hexagon**: Alternate shape for decision - a longer text is provided

 ## Edges